tannguyen1024/adventure_book/README.md

 ![Standard View](Wireframe/USER.png)

 ### Administrator View
-- Adventurers with *administrator* access will have enhanced functionality such as the ability to create new *stories* & *snippets*.
+- Administrator access ramps up the fun!
+Adventurers with *administrator* access will have the ability to create brand new *stories* & *snippets*.
 They can also make changes to existing *stories* & *snippets*.
 Administrators can delete comments left by adventurers on *ending* pages.
 Stories will list which administrator created them.

 ![Admin View](Wireframe/ADMIN.png)